sammerry/node-mongosm/README.md

 ##Time Stamp Bucketing

 When run with the timeBucket option to true or the -tb flag.
-You can efficiently search and index via day month or year much more efficiently with an $exists operator.
+You can search and index via day month or year much more efficiently with an $exists operator.

 Searches for all entries in january of 2009 would look like.